live-clones/gmsh/tutorial/julia/README.txt

-This directory contains (parts of the) Gmsh tutorial, rewritten using the Gmsh Julia API.
+This directory contains Julia versions of some of the tutorials, written using the Gmsh API.

-To run the tutorials, you need the Gmsh dynamic library and the Julia module (`gmsh.jl').
+To run the Julia tutorials, you need the Gmsh dynamic library and the Julia module (`gmsh.jl').
 These can be either obtained

 - from the binary Software Development Kit (SDK) available on the Gmsh website http://gmsh.info/bin/, for Windows, Linux and macOS.
 Download and uncompress